-A = 90% to 100% of possible points B = 80% to 89% of possible points C = 70% to 79% of possible points D = 60% to 69% of possible points F = 59% and below of possible points
+A = 90% to 100% of possible points

+B = 80% to 89% of possible points

+C = 70% to 79% of possible points

+D = 60% to 69% of possible points

+F = 59% and below of possible points

 Tests/Exams: There will be two tests (100 points each).
 Everyone must take the final exam.
 Exams will consist of multiple choice, matching or definitions, and short essay questions.
-As a rule, make-up examinations will not be permitted unless the student's absence is excused in advance.
-A grade of incomplete ("X") will not be given unless the student contacts the instructor to make special arrangements for making up the required work.
-Only emergency situation that prohibits the student from completing the course as planned will warrant consideration of the grade of "X".
+Make-up examinations, as a rule, will not be permitted, unless the student's absence is excused in advance.
+A grade of incomplete ("X") will not be given unless the student contacts the instructor to make special arrangements for making up required work.
+Only emergency situation that prohibit the student from completing the course as planned will warrant consideration of the grade of "X".
 Mid-term: October 8th Final: December 10th